What is a customer journey?

 As the first platform purpose-built for unified customer experience management (Unified-CXM), Sprinklr can empower brands to understand customer preferences and behavior, as well as reach, engage, and serve them on all modern channels to drive business growth.
 Some of the world’s leading brands rely on Sprinklr to manage all stages of the customer journey on a single Unified-CXM platform, powered by our product suites:

-Modern Research: become customer-centric by interpreting consumer data at scale, identifying opportunities, and gathering actionable insights to build smarter strategies.
+Sprinklr Insights: become customer-centric by interpreting consumer data at scale, identifying opportunities, and gathering actionable insights to build smarter strategies.

-Modern Care: redefine customer service as a proactive, digital-first experience – by engaging with customers earlier on their channels of choice, and scaling service with a human touch.
+Sprinklr Service: redefine customer service as a proactive, digital-first experience – by engaging with customers earlier on their channels of choice, and scaling service with a human touch.

-Modern Marketing & Advertising: transform social media from a conversation into a revenue driver by building content that delivers personalized experiences at scale.
+Sprinklr Marketing: transform social media from a conversation into a revenue driver by building content that delivers personalized experiences at scale.

-Social Engagement & Sales: know when, where, and how to connect with customers on their native digital channels – and protect your brand reputation at every touchpoint.
+Sprinklr Social: know when, where, and how to connect with customers on their native digital channels – and protect your brand reputation at every touchpoint.

 Thank you for contacting us.